 Better sleep is possible

 I’m a clinical psychologist with advanced training in insomnia treatment through the University of Pennsylvania.
 My work is grounded in gold-standard, evidence-based care, including Cognitive Behavioral Therapy for Insomnia, known as CBT-I, and Acceptance and Commitment Therapy for Insomnia, known as ACT-I. Behavioral and psychological interventions are now recommended as a first-line treatment for chronic insomnia by the American Academy of Sleep Medicine.
 Many people notice some improvement within the first eight sessions.
+I also work with adults navigating anxiety, stress, and life transitions—especially when these are affecting sleep or well-being.

 How I Can Help